garbados/garbanzo-db/readme.md

 * `db`: the storage backend garbanzo-db uses to store data.
 Defaults to [LevelDOWN][].
 * `cache`: an optional storage engine to use as a cache.
 Defaults to none, but if you want a cache, I recommend [MemDown][].
-* `cache_size`: an optional integer indicating how many objects to store in the cache.
-Defaults to 100, but only matters if caching is enabled.
+* `cache_ttl`: an optional integer indicating how many seconds data in the cache will go unused before expiring.
 * `path`: path to the database folder, as in, where garbanzo-db should store data.
 Defaults to `./.garbanzo`.

 ### Caching

-If you enable garbanzo-db's cache, the last N read responses will be stored in the cache, where N is the value of the `cache_size` option, or 100.
-During reads, if the cache is enabled, the cache is always tried first.
+If you enable garbanzo-db's cache, then any read requests to the database will try reading from the cache first.
+If the item isn't in the cache, garbanzo will try the primary datastore.

+Items in the cache will last for, by default, five minutes.
+Every time they're requested, that value is refreshed.
+When an item expires, it's removed from the cache automatically.
+To configure the expiration duration, set `cache_ttl` when you start garbanzo-db.

 ### API Reference